 Child and Family Traumatic Stress Intervention (CFTSI) — CFTSI is a CBT-based four- to six-session psychosocial intervention developed to begin within the first month after acute trauma exposure.
 The intervention includes psychoeducation, building awareness and parent-child communication about symptoms, and skill building to address prominent, mutually selected symptoms.

 A clinical trial found that CFTSI prevented the development of chronic PTSD following trauma exposure in children.
 The trial randomly assigned 106 children within 30 days of traumatic exposure to receive CFTSI or supportive counseling .
 At follow-up 90 days after trauma exposure, participants who received CFTSI were 65 percent less likely to meet diagnostic criteria for PTSD compared with the control group.

 Critical incidence stress debriefing (CISD) — CISD typically consists of a one-session debriefing session following trauma exposure, during which children describe and process their experiences with peers exposed to the same or similar experiences.
 A clinical trial comparing CISD with a wait list control in 132 children following road traffic accidents found no difference in preventing the development of PTSD .
 Clinical trials have similarly resulted in negative findings for CISD in preventing PTSD in adults following a traumatic event .
-(See "Psychotherapy for posttraumatic stress disorder in adults", section on 'Psychological debriefing'.)
+(See "Treatment of acute stress disorder in adults".)